16th Special Operations Squadron

 The 16th Special Operations Squadron is part of the 27th Special Operations Wing at Cannon Air Force Base, New Mexico.
-It operates the AC-130W Stinger II aircraft in support of special operations.
+It operates the AC-130J Ghostrider aircraft in support of special operations.

 Mission

 Train and maintain its combat-ready force to provide highly accurate firepower in support of both conventional and unconventional forces.

 History

 World War II

-The 16th ferried aircraft from factories to units in US and Canada and conducted pilot training from April 1942 – April 1944.
+The squadron ferried aircraft from factories to units in US and Canada and conducted pilot training from April 1942 – April 1944.
+In June 1944 it came under command of the 4th Combat Cargo Group.
 It flew combat aerial transportation missions from India into Burma and China from December 1944 – October 1945.

 Vietnam War

 The 16th flew combat missions in Southeast Asia where it was charged with attacking convoys on the Ho Chi Minh Trail, the defense of hamlets and fire bases, providing close air support to troops in contact with the enemy, providing convoy escort, and battlefield illumination, November 1968 – July 1974.
 As the war drew to a close the squadron supported Operation Eagle Pull, the evacuation of Phnom Penh, Operation Frequent Wind, the evacuation of Saigon and figured prominently in the rescue of the Mayagüez.
-In all 53 members of the 16 SOS were killed in action during the Vietnam War.
+52 members of the 16 SOS were killed in action during the Vietnam War.